 Did you know that one-third of identity theft victims are under the age of 30, and the majority are college students?

 As a student, you can take special precautions to make sure your personal information doesn’t fall into the hands of would-be thieves.
-If you live in a community setting, like a dorm, fraternity or sorority, keep your personal papers, such as your birth certificate, Social Security card, transcripts, FAFSA form or other documents with personal information, in a fire-proof lock box.
+If you live in a community setting, like a dorm, fraternity or sorority, keep your personal papers, such as your birth certificate, Social Security card, transcripts, financial aid paperwork or other documents with personal information, in a fire-proof lock box.
 These are relatively inexpensive to purchase and available from a variety of stores.

 Instead of tossing documents that include sensitive information in your wastebasket, use a cross-cut shredder to destroy them.
 It’s also a good idea to keep your passwords secret.
 If you must write them down to remember them, store them in the lock box with your other sensitive items.

-Here are a few other tips to keep you safe from identity theft:
+Here are a few other tips to help you protect your personal information: